 (d) The commission is empowered to appoint committees to study specialized areas of concern and to report their findings and recommendations to the commission; provided, however, that one of these committees shall be an education committee.

 (e) The commission is empowered to establish a Martin Luther King Scholarship Fund and to award scholarships from the fund.
-Decisions concerning scholarship awards shall be made by the education committee of the commission in conjunction with the higher education assistance authority.
+Decisions concerning scholarship awards shall be made by the education committee of the commission in conjunction with the division of higher education assistance.

 (f) The commission is empowered to apply for and receive grants, appropriations, or gifts from any federal, state, or local agency, from any public or private foundation, and from any person, firm, or corporation in order to carry out the purposes of this chapter.
 The allocation of any funds received shall be decided by a majority vote of voting members in attendance at a meeting duly convened for the conduct of business by the commission.